Saucony Endorphin Speed 5 Running Shoe Review

 Our Verdict

-The Saucony Endorphin Speed 5 performs reasonably well for marathon racing, especially for runners seeking a lightweight option with a more natural feel.
+The Saucony Endorphin Speed 5 performs decently well for marathon racing, especially for runners seeking a lightweight option with a more natural feel.
 Its energetic midsole and stable platform are a plus, but it doesn't offer as much cushioning or bounce as top-tier marathon super shoes.
-The midsole lacks protection for longer efforts, and while the ride feels efficient, the weight is only average when compared to true super shoes, which slightly limit its suitability for runners looking to run a marathon efficiently.
+The midsole lacks protection for longer efforts, and while the ride feels efficient, the weight is still above true super shoes, which slightly limits its suitability for runners looking to run a marathon efficiently.
 Still, it's a good choice for those who prefer a snappier, lower-stack feel rather than a soft, max-cushioned ride.

 Pros